SquidLiquid224/ElDinoTruckTrippo/index.md

 <img src="./images/waterBazooka.jpg">
 <br>
 <div style="text-align: left">
 I've never experimented with plumbing, it was fun sticking little tubes together.
 The dude at the plumbing store was super helpful with my wack McGuyver water tank.
 Kudos to that dude.
-Next up I'm finishing up the cap, hopefully tomorrow I can get it put back together.
+Next up I'm finishing up the truck box cap, hopefully tomorrow I can get it put back together.
 </div>
 <hr />